anubiskhan/pythical-creatures-unittest/README.md

 In order to complete these exercises create a class for each of the mythical creatures that has a test file.

-Navigate to the `mythical-creatures` directory in your terminal, and then run your first test:
+Navigate to the `pythical-creatures` directory in your terminal, and then run your first test:

 ```
 python3 test_unicorn.py
 ```

-That will likely produce an error saying `ModuleNotFoundError: No module named 'creatures.hobbit'`.
+That will likely produce an error saying `ModuleNotFoundError: No module named 'creatures.unicorn'`.

-Otherwise, Create that file in the `creatures` directory (`touch creatures/unicorn.py`) and then run your test again.
+Create that file in the `creatures` directory (`touch creatures/unicorn.py`) and then run your test again.
 Continue to follow the errors that your test provides until the test passes.
 Then, unskip the next test by removing the line that says `@unittest.skip('Skipped Test')`.
 Continue until all tests pass for all creatures.

 ## Suggested Order